Introduction

 Curiosity and thanks

 Before concluding, we would like to leave you with a curiosity.
 Many wonder where the name Ampezzo comes from.
-Although there is no clear origin, local scholars and linguists agree that it derives from the Latin amplus, that means open, large place.
+Although there is no clear origin, local scholars and linguists agree that it derives from the Latin amplus, which means open, large place.
 The suffix Cortina, instead, could derive from "small court".
-In Italian would be piccola corte, but you could also make up the word "Cortina".
-Another possibility is due to the curtain that surrounded the cemetery, in Italian called "cortina".
+In Italian it would be "piccola corte," but you could also make up the word "Cortina".
+Another possibility is due to the curtain that surrounded the cemetery, in Italian called "cortina."

 For the drafting of this article, the scholar and writer Mario Ferruccio Belli was fundamental.
 He gave us, as a gift, an autographed copy of his book History of Cortina d'Ampezzo, it has allowed us to become passionate about the subject, providing the essential foundations for the creation of this page.